mathsouto/mathsouto/README.md

 ###

-<p align="left">- My name is Matheus Souto and I am a systems analysis and development student from SP, Brazil</p>
+<p align="left">- My name is Matheus Souto.
+I have a degree in Systems Analysis and Development, and I'm from São Paulo, Brazil.</p>

 ###